Abandoned & Little-Known Airfields:

 It was described as having a 2,500' unpaved runway.

-as it was no longer listed among active airfields in the 1977 Pilot's Guide to CA Airports (according to Chris Kennedy)
+as it was no longer listed among active airfields in the 1977 Pilot's Guide to CA Airports (according to Chris Kennedy).

-the outline of the northeast/southwest & northwest/southeast runways were still somewhat apparent,
+As seen in the 1998 USGS aerial photo, the outline of the northeast/southwest & northwest/southeast Nevada City Airport runways were still somewhat apparent,

 although trees had taken over the southwestern half of the primary runway.